What is the Ford EcoBoost® Engine?

 The EcoBoost Engine delivers powerful performance and better fuel economy than larger displacement engines.
 In most conventional engines, some energy is lost in the exhaust.
 But in the EcoBoost, the turbocharger uses the force of the exhaust to push more air into the engine, generating more power.
 This means a highly responsive drive with great low-speed torque and outstanding overall performance.

 Ecoboost Engines combine three technologies:

-Variable Camshaft Timing.
-EcoBoost engines precisely control the intake and exhaust valves to match changes in engine speed and load.
-The result is improved fuel economy, reduced exhaust emissions, and increased low-end engine torque as compared to larger conventional engines.
+- Variable Camshaft Timing.
+EcoBoost Engines precisely control the intake and exhaust valves to match engine speed and load changes.
+The result is improved fuel economy, reduced exhaust emissions, and increased low-end engine torque compared to larger conventional engines.

 - Turbocharging.
 EcoBoost's lightweight design improves fuel economy, while fewer cylinders mean less friction and more energy saved.
 Yet, thanks to turbocharging and direct injection, EcoBoost delivers the power of a much larger engine.

 Note: To see fuel requirements specific to your vehicle, refer to the Fuel and Refueling section of your Owner's Manual.